TMU station: Subway infrastructure in the vicinity

 North of the station, the subway continues to travel through its tunnels underneath Yonge Street, passing over a double crossover, before entering College station.
 South of the station, it continues underneath Yonge Street, over Lower Queen station, before fully entering Queen station.

 Nearby landmarks

-Nearby landmarks include Sankofa Square, the north end of the Eaton Centre, the former Toronto Coach Terminal, Toronto City Hall, the Ed Mirvish Theatre, and The Tenor.
+Nearby landmarks include Sankofa Square, the north end of the Eaton Centre, the former Toronto Coach Terminal, Toronto City Hall, the Ed Mirvish Theatre, and The Tenor shopping centre.
 Buildings on the campus of Toronto Metropolitan University surround the station to the west, north and east.
 Nearby public art galleries include the Image Centre and Gallery Arcturus.